-Speaking as consultants who day in and day out collaborate with retailers to invent solutions to engage customers, we feel we have the authority to throw up a timeout to all of the publications pushing tortured headlines of “Retail is Dead.”
+Day in and day out, the team at ChangeUp collaborates with retailers to create solutions to engage customers, so we feel we have the authority to throw up a timeout to all of the publications pushing tortured headlines of “Retail is Dead.”
 Brick and mortar is only one prong in the execution of a brand, which raises the question—is the problem really contained within four walls or is there a much larger problem at the core?
-Did Toys “R” Us, The Limited, Forever 21 or the host of other retailers to declare bankruptcy recently really do so solely because of problems within retail?
+Did Bed Bath & Beyond and JCPenney or the host of other retailers to recently declare bankruptcy really do so solely because of problems within retail?

 Speaking of the gap that occurs, here is where it begins.
 Siloed organizations create an environment in which the left hand (brand) is doing one thing and the right hand (retail) is doing another.
 So often marketing teams who typically own brand projects are not included in store design initiatives.
-And vice versa, store design leaders are not brought to the table for brand discussions despite the store being a primary execution of the brand.
-Stores that do not accurately reflect the brand and strategies that do not take into account the store leads to a breakdown in brand experience for the customer, which overtime could be fatal.
+And vice versa; store design leaders are not brought to the table for brand discussions despite the store being a primary execution of the brand.
+Stores that do not accurately reflect the brand, and strategies that do not take into account the store, leads to a breakdown in brand experience for the customer.
 Speaking from past project successes, companies who invite a cross-functional team to the table not only establish a more cohesive brand across all consumer touchpoints, they also tend to generate more progressive ideas which translate to increased engagement and ultimately sales.

 Scenario: a well-established retailer is going through a brand evolution project.
 Everything about the brand sounds amazing in flowery language used in the brand narrative and looks so dang hot on a crispy mock-up.
 So, where does the breakdown happen when it comes time to make it real?
 The creative assets of a brand are frequently developed within the isolation of a designer’s Mac.
 Sometimes even by big name, big city agencies who have never bought the product, let alone set foot in the store.
 And thus, the tough questions are never asked—What happens when these assets need to be rolled-out into X number of locations of various age and size across the country?
-How about when they are being implemented by a store employee who, let’s be honest, has very little care about the brand?
+How about when they are being implemented by a store employee who, let’s be honest, is much less invested in the success of the brand?
 Knowing the brand, the product, the customer and the store is critical to success.
 We not only believe in brand + retail but are a rare bird that can execute both—so here is our suggestion: create and validate, build it and test, prototype and adapt—on repeat.

 Traditional retailers’ focus is, just as their name suggests, on retail.
 There are certainly exceptions to this blanket statement—looking at you, Target.
 Traditionalists narrow in on SKU count and cost per square foot.
-We aren’t saying these don’t matter (we wouldn’t exist as a company if we did), but we are saying other metrics should be also considered in importance.
+We aren’t saying these don’t matter (we wouldn’t exist as a company if we did), but we are saying other metrics should also be considered in importance.
 As the way customers interact with brands has evolved, so too must the way we think about ROI.
-Traditional retailers tend to emphasize selling goods over creating true value for their customers — a costly mistake in an era when consumers have more power to determine a brand’s success or failure.
-In order to create value, there must be a firm understanding of what the consumer wants and where the brand intersects with that desire.
+In an era when consumers have more power to determine a brand’s success or failure, retailers must create true value for their customers, not just sell goods.
+And in order to create value, there must be a firm understanding of what the consumer wants and where the brand intersects with that desire.
 This formula will help a retailer to see beyond the blinders of sales data to determine where to invest that will have the greatest impact on customer experience, the ultimate dictator of loyalty and retention.

 In the end, it is not an either-or situation on ‘retail’ or ‘brand’ taking the fall for a company’s demise.
 Lasting success stems from both, working together, to deliver the best customer experience possible.